orbit-mvi/orbit-mvi/orbit-core/README.md

 In Orbit, the transformations are simply suspend function calls in the block function.
 It is your responsibility to ensure you are using the correct context for your calls.
-Blocking code in your `intent` block will generally cause orbit's "event loop" to be blocked, effectively preventing processing of new intents until that code completes.
+Blocking code in your `intent` block will generally cause Orbit's "event loop" to be blocked, effectively preventing processing of new intents until that code completes.

 ### Reduction